Tidal tails in open clusters: Morphology, binary fraction, dynamics, and rotation: Cluster rotation

-The mean residual velocities of the sub-samples divided by the rotation axis for all the populations (cluster + tail, cluster-alone, and tails-alone) exhibited consistent opposite signs, indicating coherent rotation not only in the cluster core but also in the tidal tails, visible across all projection planes.
-Analysis of the root mean squared (RMS) \( v_\varphi \) within the Jacobi radius (\( r_J \)) of M67 followed the expected trend from classical Newtonian dynamics, consistent with \citet{2022ApJ...938..100H,2024ApJ...963..153H}.
-Beyond 1\( r_J \), \( v_\varphi \) showed increasing dispersion (Figure~\ref{fig:5}) and a linear rise is seen in RMS \( v_\varphi \) beyond $\approx$15 pc (Figure \ref{fig:6}), suggesting that tidal effects might be enhancing rotational motion in the outer regions of the cluster.
+The mean residual velocities of the subsamples divided by the rotation axis for all the populations (cluster + tail, cluster-alone, and tails-alone) exhibited consistent opposite signs, indicating coherent rotation not only in the cluster core but also in the tidal tails, visible across all projection planes.
+Analysis of the RMS \( v_\varphi \) within the $r_J$ of M67 followed the expected trend from classical Newtonian dynamics, consistent with \citet{2022ApJ...938..100H,2024ApJ...963..153H}.
+Beyond 1\( r_J \), \( v_\varphi \) showed increasing dispersion (Fig. \ref{fig:5}) and a linear rise is seen in RMS \( v_\varphi \) beyond $\approx$15 pc (Fig. \ref{fig:6}), suggesting that tidal effects might be enhancing rotational motion in the outer regions of the cluster.